stoneshoron/Yupptv-Playlist/README.md

   <br>
 </h1>

-<h2 align="center">A Script to trigger the GitHub Actions every 30 minute to update the Channels Link</h2>
+<h2 align="center">A Script to trigger the GitHub Actions every 1 Hours to update the Channels Link</h2>

 <p align="center">
   <a href="https://www.python.org/">